 Our strategy

-Our new strategy for 2020-2030 sharpens our focus on helping to improve the lives of people and communities with experience of poverty, trauma or both.
+Our new strategy for 2020-2030 sharpens our focus on helping to improve the lives of people and communities with experience of poverty and associated trauma.

 Our strategy sets out why we are focusing on helping to further understand and alleviate the effects of poverty and trauma on our society, and how we hope to do this.